What is ExpressRoute?

 If I'm not co-located at a cloud exchange and my service provider offers point-to-point connection, do I need to order two physical connections between my on-premises network and Microsoft?

-No, you only need one physical connection if your service provider can establish two Ethernet virtual circuits over the physical connection.
-The physical connection (for example, an optical fiber) is terminated on a layer 1 (L1) device (see image below).
-The two Ethernet virtual circuits are tagged with different VLAN IDs, one for the primary circuit and one for the secondary.
+If your service provider can establish two Ethernet virtual circuits over the physical connection, you only need one physical connection.
+The physical connection (for example, an optical fiber) is terminated on a layer 1 (L1) device (see the image).
+The two Ethernet virtual circuits are tagged with different VLAN IDs, one for the primary circuit, and one for the secondary.
 Those VLAN IDs are in the outer 802.1Q Ethernet header.
 The inner 802.1Q Ethernet header (not shown) is mapped to a specific ExpressRoute routing domain.

 Can I extend one of my VLANs to Azure using ExpressRoute?

 No. We do not support layer 2 connectivity extensions into Azure.